SvenMichaelKlose/tunix/README.md

 ## Program format

-g automatically load "sh" which you can replace by your own application to fool around.
+g automatically loads "sh" which you can replace by your own application to fool around.

 ```